danielcooper/test-jumper/README.md

 - Elixir
 - CoffeeScript

-If you want to add your own bindings add a entry in your atom config like so:
+If you want to add your own bindings add an entry in your atom config like so:

 ```cson
 '.source.elixir':